jclehner/bcm2-utils/README.md

 ```

-Dumping flash requires the "write memory" and "jump to arbitrary address",
+Dumping flash requires the "write memory" and "jump to arbitrary address" options,
-and a device profile.
-Speed is around 4.4 kilobytes/s when using 115200 baud.
+plus an appropriate device profile.
+Speed is around 4.4 kilobytes/s when using
+115200 baud.

 Without a device profile, or if only "read memory" is available, `bcm2dump`
 can only be used to dump ram.
 Speed in that case is slower, around
 500 byte/s on a 115200 baud line.

 Firmware images are usually in Broadcom's ProgramStore format.
 Utilities for
-extraction and packing are available from Broadcom (and GPLv3'd!):
+extraction and compression are available from Broadcom (and GPLv3'd!):

 https://github.com/Broadcom/aeolus/tree/master/ProgramStore

 ## bcm2cfg

-This utility works with the `GatewaySettings.bin` file that is used on some
+This utility handles the `GatewaySettings.bin` file that is used on some
 devices (e.g. Technicolor TC7200, Thomson TWG850, Thomson TWG870).
 Given
 a device profile, it can be used to encrypt, decrypt, verify the
 settings file.
 Dumping an unencrypted file also works without a device profile.

+This utility is currently alpha-ish at best!

-At the moment, encrypted files must be decrypted before dumping them.
+Encrypted files must be decrypted before dumping them.

 # Usage
 ###### bcm2dump